In Madison's Cave

 The key to the machine is the outline of a limestone cave in the Shenandoah Valley that Jefferson made not long after the death of his wife and that captures, for him, the essence of the human underworld, its monsters and its redemptive lessons.
 In a series of chapters that mimic those of his infamous book, he ushers Adams into that underworld.
 This experimental epistolary novel considers early American history, government & politics, education, race relations, and other themes that still resonate in modern American life.

 About the Author

-Douglas Anderson grew up in southern Ohio and attended Oberlin College for his undergraduate degree.
-After a brief stint in the Navy, he attended the University of Virginia, where he earned an M.A. and a Ph.D. in English.
-He started a career in college teaching and spent nearly forty years in the field, most of them at the University of Georgia where he retired in 2017 as the Sterling-Goodman Professor of English.
-He has written a number of non-fiction books including Pictures of Ascent in the Fiction of Edgar Allan Poe (Palgrave, 2009), The Unfinished Life of Benjamin Franklin (Johns Hopkins, 2012), and The Introspective Art of Mark Twain (Bloomsbury, 2017).
+Douglas Anderson grew up in southern Ohio, attended Oberlin College, and did graduate work in American literature at the University of Virginia.
+He spent nearly forty years in college teaching, most of them at the University of Georgia where he retired in 2017 as the Sterling-Goodman Professor of English.
+He has written a number of critical studies including Pictures of Ascent in the Fiction of Edgar Allan Poe (Palgrave, 2009), The Unfinished Life of Benjamin Franklin (Johns Hopkins, 2012), and The Introspective Art of Mark Twain (Bloomsbury, 2017).
 In 2000 he received a Guggenheim Fellowship to support the completion of William Bradford's Books (Johns Hopkins, 2003).
 He and his wife currently reside in Portland, Oregon where he has spent the last few years experimenting with writing novels.